franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/openid-providers/README.md

 #### Step 6: Optional attribute mapping

 You can optionally provide a custom mapping for attributes in the `userinfo` endpoint response.
-In most cases, you can leave this empty, unless you are providing custom attributes for user properties through.
+In most cases, you can leave this empty, unless you are providing custom attributes for user properties.

 If you need to set some of these values, enter the attribute key used/returned in the `userinfo` endpoint.

 For example: Keycloak allows you to map custom properties of the user.
 This allows you to specify a login with, e.g, `preferred_username` userinfo.
-In this case, you would fill out `Mapping for: Username` with
+In this case, you would fill out `Mapping for: Username` with TODO

 #### Step 7: Claims

 You can optionally request [claims](https://openid.net/specs/openid-connect-core-1_0-final.html#Claims) for both the id_token and userinfo endpoint.
-Mind though that currently only claims requested for the id_token returned with the authorize response are validated.
-That is authentication will fail if a requested essential claim is not returned.
+Keep in mind that currently only claims requested for the id_token returned with the authorize response are validated.
+That means that the authentication will fail if a requested essential claim is not returned.

-If you do not need Claims or are unaware of their use-cases, simply skip this step and click on **Finish setup** .
+If you do not need Claims or are unaware of their use-cases, simply skip this step and click **Finish setup** .

 **Requesting MFA authentication via the ACR claim**